nick-otter/nick-otter.github.io/_posts/2022-10-02-DiRT, DORA, Thin and Fat platform - Minimal takeaways from DevOps Days London 2022.md

 # Working past 'DevOps' as a job title
 * DevOps as a job title is far too tenuous.
-* 'DevOps engineer' might mean might mean working as Operations with some dev tooling.
+* 'DevOps engineer' may mean working as Operations with some dev tooling.
-* 'DevOps engineer' might mean informal platform acrhitects.
+* 'DevOps engineer' may mean acting as an informal platform architect.
+* 'DevOps engineer' may mean being a Cloud Engineer.

 # DevOps metrics of success
 * DORA.